Jorge Soler Player Props: Marlins vs. Tigers

 Jorge Soler At The Plate

-- Soler leads Miami with 88 hits, batting .240 this season with 43 extra-base hits.
+- Soler leads Miami in total hits (89) this season while batting .240 with 43 extra-base hits.

-- Among the qualifying hitters in MLB play, he ranks 111th in batting average, 67th in on-base percentage, and 30th in slugging.
+- Among the qualifying hitters, he ranks 111th in batting average, while his on-base percentage ranks 71st and he is 31st in slugging.

-- In 32 games this season (32.0%), Soler has picked up an RBI, and in 14 of those games (14.0%) he had two or more.
+- In 61.4% of his 101 games this season, Soler has picked up at least one hit.
+He's also had 18 multi-hit games.

+- Soler has an RBI in 32 of 101 games this season, with multiple RBI in 14 of them.
 He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.